Amazon China partner tells users to stop using illegal VPNs

 In January, the government passed laws banning all VPNs not approved by regulators.
 Its stance is that rules governing cyberspace should mimic real-world border controls and that the internet should be subject to the same laws as sovereign states.

-"If we discover (clients using unapproved VPNs), we will shut down services," said a member of staff at Beijing Sinnet Technology Co Ltd (300383.SZ), which operates Amazon's cloud business, Amazon Web Services (AWS), in China.
+"If we discover (clients using unapproved VPNs), we will shut down services," said a member of staff at Beijing Sinnet Technology Co Ltd 300383.SZ, which operates Amazon's cloud business, Amazon Web Services (AWS), in China.

 "We have asked clients to check all illegal cross-border businesses," said the person, adding the company was acting on government instructions.